翻譯進度

 4

-When listing the receipts for the customer, you may use the receipt instance's methods to display the relevant receipt information.
-For example, you may wish to list every receipt in a table, allowing the user to easily download any of the receipts:
+When listing the transactions for a customer, you may use the transaction instance's methods to display the relevant payment information.
+For example, you may wish to list every transaction in a table, allowing the user to easily download any of the invoices:

 1<table>